Kyoto Bus & Subway Travel Cards & Passes 京都市営地下鉄

 Subway, Bus One-Day & Two-Day Passes

-The passes are valid for the Kyoto subway, Kyoto city buses, Kyoto buses and certain Keihan buses (namely to Yamashina and Daigo).
-Unlike the Kyoto City Bus One-Day Pass (see below), the One- and Two-Day Subway, Bus Passes include travel to Saihō Temple (Kokedera; Moss Temple), Ōhara and Iwakura.
+These passes are valid for the Kyoto subway, Kyoto city buses, Kyoto buses and certain Keihan buses (namely to Yamashina and Daigo).
+Unlike the Kyoto City Bus One-Day Pass (see below), the One and Two-Day Subway, Bus Passes include travel to Saihō Temple (Kokedera; Moss Temple), Ōhara and Iwakura.

-The Subway, Bus Two-Day Pass is valid two consecutive days and costs 1,700 yen for adults and 850 yen for children.
+The Subway, Bus Two-Day Pass is valid for two consecutive days and costs 2,000 yen for adults and 1,000 yen for children.

 Although not valid on Kansai's subways, the JR-West Kansai Area Pass can be used on JR trains connecting Kyoto, Osaka, Nara, Kobe, Nishi-Akashi and Himeji as well as the Haruka Express from Kansai International Airport (KIX).

-The pass can be bought for 1-day (2300 yen), two successive days (4500 yen), three successive days (5500 yen) and four successive days (6500 yen) - with half price for children (age 12 or under).
-The JR-West Kansai Area Pass is available from major stations in the Kansai area.
-There are slight reductions for booking in advance online.
+The pass can be bought for 1-day, two successive days, three successive days and four successive days - with half price for children (age 12 or under).
+The JR-West Kansai Area Pass is available from major stations in the Kansai.

 The pass is not valid on Shinkansen trains.